Emkep/Predicting-survival-in-the-Game-of-Throne/README.md

 Random Forest Testing  Accuracy: 0.8462<br>
 Random Forest Train-Test Gap   : 0.0467<br>
 Random Forest AUC Score        : 0.7328<br><br>

-The important features to predict as to whether a Character will be alive or not are ‘popularity, ‘surname_Targaryen’, ‘culture_Valyrian’, and ‘book4_A_Feast_For_Crows’.
+The important features to predict as to whether a Character will be alive or not are ‘popularity, ‘surname_Targaryen’, ‘culture_Valyrian’, and ‘book4_A_Feast_For_Crows’.<br>

+<b>Acknowledgment:</b><br>
+Prof. Chase Custerer, Faculty of Data Analytics, Hult International Business School